 Cheap printing presses and less early military pressure has enabled this line much more than before.
 Needs some helper science early.
 When set up properly library strategies are good as they give you a good culture engine that does not tax your popualtion like theaters as you can go without labs and still have science generation.
 Libraries have big late game culture potential with their own stats and wonders.
-They are hard to set up as you miss out on the science from the second philosophy if you wait for printing press.
+But, they are hard to set up as you miss out on the science from the second philosophy if you wait for printing press.
 This only realistically happens if they come really early or you build pyramids, library, you have Aristotle.
 Three players as gives the best ratio of printing press to player number to alchemy cards and 2-player the worst as you can get alchemy guaranteed.

 They are super efficient in military pushes but do not jam with any culture strategy as most culture buildings/wonders gives happiness.
 Unless you get a free temple or have a happy wonders arenas are the default choice.
 With a free temple it is still quite even.
 Professional sports are cheap and great for happiness, strength and impacts.

 These have been hit hard by the changes.
 Happiness is easier to get now and if you want culture theaters are better.
 Development of religion is the only thing keeping these competitive.
 They have decent interactions with the buffed Jeanne D'Arc and okay with Michelangelo.
 But with no real potential for later I try to avoid them unless the combo is great.

 Theaters works good for happiness with a source of extra which means that they have been buffed by the changes to St.Peters, Homer, Hollywood, Alexander and military apart from also being cheaper.
 I feel that the later ones are too expensive apart from the hollywood/chaplin combo but then I prefer drama into movies.
-Bach works great with drama as well, you cna upgrade philosophy and religion for nothing and they give you 3 culture per turn.
+Bach works great with drama as well, you can upgrade philosophy and religion for nothing and they give you 3 culture per turn.

 Air Force / /